 The Best VPN For BitTorrent – ExpressVPN

 At addictivetips.com, we’ve tested most of the popular VPN providers and the best VPN we recommend for torrents is called ExpressVPN.
-The provider has dozens of servers worldwide, no speed cap or throttling, unlimited bandwidth, unrestricted traffic, a strict no-logging policy and client software available for most common platforms.
-ExpressVPN delivers truly impressive performance and value.
+The provider has 3,000+ servers in 94 countries worldwide, no speed cap or throttling, unlimited bandwidth, unrestricted traffic, a strict no-logging policy and client software available for most common platforms.
+Coupled with unbreakable 256-bit AES encryption, ExpressVPN delivers truly impressive performance and value.

 - Super fast servers